david-mof/LowCode/README.md

 # LowCode
-Learning and working on Power low code  (canvas tecnhologies) - Microsoft
+Learning and working on Microsoft Power Platform Fundamentals